Home » Kauai » Smith’s Tropical Paradise Luau on Kauai Review

 What I really appreciate about Smith’s Tropical Paradise Luau is that you visit a separate amphitheater to watch the show.

-This luau is the only luau on Kauai that showcases Asian culture along with Polynesian cultures.
+This luau is the only luau on Kauai that showcases Asian culture along with Polynesian culture.

 These are the places represented in the luau: